aasken/BB-ITC110/README.md

 6. What does the variable bacon contain after the following code runs? bacon = 20 bacon + 1

 21

 7. What should the following two expressions evaluate to?
- 'spam' + 'spamspam'   'spamspamspam'
- 'spam' * 3           'spamspamspam'
+ 'spam' + 'spamspam'  equals  'spamspamspam' & 'spam' * 3 equals 'spamspamspam'

 8. Why is eggs a valid variable name while 100 is invalid?
  Variables can not begin with a number.